Third hour now up and running on the Rush Limbaugh program.

 Everybody's a bank.

-Everybody's you're you're right, because they're getting absolutely free money from the Fed to in effect bail them out in some of those institutions for some of those institutions, but the credit crunch started with you you've got to I understand your point, because a number of of these institutions, financial institutions who had a lot of exposure to the mortgage-backed security crisis.
+But the credit crunch started with I understand your point because a number of these institutions, financial institutions, had a lot of exposure to the mortgage-backed security crisis.

 Literally, capital was frozen, so the story goes.

-Okay, my other question to you is how many times does the Fed have to hit its head against the wall before it realized it's it hurts?
+Okay, my other question to you is: how many times does the Fed have to hit its head against the wall before it realizes it hurts?

-How many times has it lowered interest rate?
+How many times has it lowered interest rate and the result is nothing?

 Well, here's the irony.